PTA, TikTok hold virtual meeting

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Senior management of TikTok held virtual meeting with Pakistan Telecommunication Authority (PTA) on Monday.
+ISLAMABAD: Senior management of TikTok held a virtual meeting with the Pakistan Telecommunication Authority (PTA) on Monday.